amifunny/Reinforce_Adventure/README.md

 It contains code for  -->

- - Q Learning with Cartpole-v1
+ - Q Learning with Cartpole-v1,MountainCar
+ - Actor - Critic with MountainCar,MoonLander
+ - DDPG method with Inverted Pendulum